Set your slow cooker overnight and just add the toppings in the morning.

 We all know that too much sugar is bad for our health and can cause weight gain and damage teeth.
-Here we share tips on how to cut down your sugar intake and how we are continuing to reduce sugar in Co-op products.
+Here we share tips and low-sugar recipes to help you cut down your sugar intake and tell you about how we’re continuing to reduce sugar in Co-op products.

 Sugar in your diet

-Here’s some tips to help you reduce sugar in your diet:
+Here are some tips to help you reduce sugar throughout the day:

 - Try switching to lower sugar breakfast cereals such as porridge or wheat biscuits